compute-io/find/README.md

 #### find( arr, [opts,] clbk )

 Finds `array` elements which satisfy a test condition.
-The function accepts two options: `k` and `returns`:
+The function accepts two options: `k` and `returns`.

 * 	__k__: an `integer` which limits the number of elements returned and whose sign determines the direction in which to search.
 If set to a negative `integer`, the function searches from the last element to the first element.